Rethinking Weight Decay For Efficient Neural Network Pruning: Introduction

-Multiple problems prevent this method from being optimal.
-Indeed, the philosophy of deep learning is to avoid as much as possible manual interventions on the learning process: every handcrafted aspect is likely to be greatly sub-optimal~\cite{lecun2015deeplearning}.
-Hence, this discontinuous way of removing parts of the network could hardly be the best possible one.
-Also, pruning networks at discrete, defined steps only operates on particular states of its parameters and can hardly take into account the intricate dependencies between them.
+Multiple decades of innovation in the field have uncovered many issues at stake when pruning networks, such as structure \cite{li2017pruning}, scalability \cite{liu2019rethinking, gale2019state}, or continuity \cite{louizos2018learning}.
+However, many approaches, while trying to tackle these issues, tend to resort to complex methods involving intrusive processes that make them harder to actually use, re-implement, and adapt to different networks, datasets, or tasks.

-Our contribution aims at tackling these very issues.
-Our method, Selective Weight Decay (SWD), is a continuous pruning method for deep convolutional networks, which is inspired by Lagrangian Smoothing.
-It consists in a continuous regularization which, at each moment during the training process, penalizes the weights that, at a given moment, would be pruned according to a given criterion.
-The penalization grows throughout the training until the magnitude of the targeted parameters is so close to 0 that pruning them induces no drop in performance.
-This method presents many desired properties.
-Indeed, it spreads the principle of pruning all throughout the training process, which prevents any discontinuity.
-The removal is itself learned, which reduces the manual aspects of the process.
-Also, since the penalized weights are not completely removed before the very end of training, the subset of the target parameters can freely change during training, depending on the little weights that grows and those big that shrink.
-This allows to take better into account the dependencies between weights.
+Our contribution aims to solve these key problems in a more straightforward and efficient way that avoids human intervention in the training process as much as possible.
+Our method, Selective Weight Decay (SWD), is a pruning method for deep neural networks that is based on Lagrangian smoothing.
+It consists in a regularization which, at each step during the training process, penalizes the weights that would be pruned according to a given criterion.
+The penalization grows in the course of training until the magnitude of the targeted parameters is so close to zero that pruning them induces no drop in performance.
+This method has many desired properties, including avoiding any discontinuity, since pruned weights are progressively nullified.
+The weight removal is, itself, learned, which reduces the manual aspects of the pruning process.
+Moreover, since the penalized weights are not completely removed before the very end of training, the subset of the targeted parameters can {be adjusted} during training, depending on the current distribution of the weight magnitudes.
+The dependencies between weights can, thus, be better taken into~account.

-Our experiments show that SWD works well for both lightweight and large-scale datasets and networks, with various pruning structures.
-Our method especially shines for aggressive pruning rates (low parameters target) and manages to achieve great results at targets for which classic methods reduce the network to mere random guess.
+Our experiments show that SWD works well for both light-weight and large-scale datasets and networks with various pruning structures.
+Our method shines especially for aggressive pruning rates (few remaining parameter targets) and manages to achieve great results with targets for which classical methods experience a large drop in performance.